 Whether you’re in town to snap some pictures of the blooming cherry blossoms or braving the cold for some New Year’s festivities in the city streets, there’s no wrong time to book your flight to Osaka.

-Osaka flights fill up fast during the spring, which is one of the more popular times of year to visit Japan’s major destinations.
-Cherry blossoms, or hanami in Japanese, bloom in the last weeks of April and have visitors booking flights to Osaka in droves to see the breathtaking displays of natural beauty on Osaka’s branches.
+Osaka flights fill up fast during the spring (March – May), which is one of the more popular times of year to visit Japan’s major destinations.
+Cherry blossoms, or hanami in Japanese, bloom in the last weeks of April and have visitors in droves to see the breathtaking displays of natural beauty on Osaka’s branches.
 Golden Week, which consists of several national holidays the first week in May, is also a busy time for booking Osaka flights.

-Cheap flights to Osaka may be plentiful during the winter due to the chilly weather, but don’t fear an Osaka cheap flight in the months of January and February will keep you out in the cold.
+Cheap flights to Osaka may be plentiful during the winter (December – February) due to the chilly weather, but don’t fear that Osaka in the months of January and February will keep you out in the cold.
 Osaka hosts a plethora of activities to distract locals and visitors alike from the not-so-pleasant conditions outdoors: January 15 is when girls in their kimonos can be spotted in the street for Seijin-no-hi, which is the day when young ladies participate in a coming of age ceremony.
 Don’t be surprised if you see an airborne bean or two on Feb.
 3: Setsubun is a national holiday, and throwing dried beans is a way to chase away bad luck.